NodyHub/blog/content/posts/link-write-attack.md

 ### File creation in Golang

-Files can be created in Golang with [`os.Create(name string) (*File, error)`](https://pkg.go.dev/os#Create).
-Subsequently data can be written into the `File` and finally be closed.
-The [documentation states following](https://pkg.go.dev/os#Create:~:text=Create%20creates%20or%20truncates%20the%20named%20file.%20If%20the%20file%20already%20exists%2C%20it%20is%20truncated.%20If%20the%20file%20does%20not%20exist%2C%20it%20is%20created%20with%20mode%200666%20(before%20umask).):
+Files can be created in Golang with [os.Create(name string) (*File, error)](https://pkg.go.dev/os#Create).
+Data can then be written to the file and it can be closed.
+[The documentation says](https://pkg.go.dev/os#Create:~:text=Create%20creates%20or%20truncates%20the%20named%20file.%20If%20the%20file%20already%20exists%2C%20it%20is%20truncated.%20If%20the%20file%20does%20not%20exist%2C%20it%20is%20created%20with%20mode%200666%20(before%20umask).):

 > Create creates or truncates the named file.
 If the file already exists, it is truncated.
 If the file does not exist, it is created with mode 0666 (before umask).

-The interesting thing about that function is that the provided `name` can also be an already existing file (or even better: a symlink!).
-My first expectation was that the symlink will be replaced/truncated and replaced with the file content – similar to the `tar` behavior.
+The interesting thing about this function is that the given `name` can be an existing file (or even better: a symlink!).
+My first expectation was that the symlink would be replaced/truncated and replaced with the contents of the file - similar to `tar`cli behaviour.

-I implemented such behaviors in [Golang](https://go.dev/play/p/kunYCVn-_Zp) and in [Python](https://www.online-python.com/WAhSH75ia2) and it revealed that if we provide a symlink to the create function, the symlink gets traversed and the content is written to the destination!
+I implemented such behaviour in [Golang](https://go.dev/play/p/kunYCVn-_Zp) and in [Python](https://www.online-python.com/WAhSH75ia2) and it turned out that if we pass a symlink to the create function, the symlink is traversed and the content is written to the target!

 Funny, right? 😃